vincehacks/ReactJS/README.md

 - Changes on the real DOM cause the screen to change.

-### PLURALSIGHT

-- React is a JS library not a framework
-- Helps build user interfaces
-- Does not follow MVC Model

 #### Components
 - States can be changed, but props can not be changed
 - Class components can only change their internal state, not their properties